dianaquinteros/LearningColors/README.md

 # Practice
 My very first project...
+HTML/CSS/JS

-Color for Kids
+Colors for Kids

 Web that shows some colors when you press any key...